conwetlab/ckanext-oauth2/README.md

 The OAuth2 extension allows site visitors to login through an OAuth2 server.

-NOTE: This extension has been tested in ckan 2.2.
+**Note**: This extension has been tested in ckan 2.2.
 It may not work in other versions.

 Links